Alphabet Inc. (GOOG) Shares Soar Above 1-Year High

 GOOG’s Market Performance

-The stock of Alphabet Inc. (GOOG) has seen a 1.60% increase in the past week, with a 1.15% rise in the past month, and a 4.62% gain in the past quarter.
-The volatility ratio for the week is 2.64%, and the volatility levels for the past 30 days are at 2.31% for GOOG.
-The simple moving average for the last 20 days is -0.33% for GOOG stock, with a simple moving average of 4.89% for the last 200 days.
+The stock of Alphabet Inc. (GOOG) has seen a -1.85% decrease in the past week, with a 1.21% rise in the past month, and a 0.95% gain in the past quarter.
+The volatility ratio for the week is 1.94%, and the volatility levels for the past 30 days are at 2.28% for GOOG.
+The simple moving average for the past 20 days is -0.30% for GOOG’s stock, with a 5.05% simple moving average for the past 200 days.

 Analysts’ Opinion of GOOG